What Is pH?

 Preferred pH of Common Freshwater Fish

 How Important Is pH?

-If you are planning a new aquarium it's wise to know the pH of your water source, so you know beforehand if it is compatible.
-Some fish such as Discus, and certain cichlids, thrive in very narrow ranges of pH which should be taken into consideration when setting up their aquarium.
+If you are planning a new aquarium it's wise to know the pH of your water source, so you know beforehand if it is compatible with the species of fish you want to keep.
+Some fish such as Discus, and certain other cichlids, thrive in very narrow ranges of pH, which should be taken into consideration when setting up their aquarium.